Awaitingprof/Marketing-Campaign/README.md

 6. Customer Complaints: Examine customer complaints and their relationship with campaign outcomes.
 ### Technologies Used
 The analysis will be conducted using popular SQL for analysis and Power Bi for visualization.
+### Contribution and Feedback
+Contributions and feedback are always welcome!
+If you find any issues with the analysis or have suggestions for improvement, please don't hesitate to open an issue or submit a pull request.
+Your input will help enhance the project and make it a valuable resource for the community.